Dijkstra's Shortest Path algorithm

 }

 We finish up with the code to construct the shortest path from the starting node to all other nodes that are reachable from it.
 First, it runs Dijkstra's algorithm.
-Then it loops through the nodes in the graph (we assume that the graph nodes are labelled from 0 to n - 1 , where n is the number of nodes).
+Then it loops through the nodes in the graph (we assume that the graph nodes are labelled from to , where is the number of nodes).
 For each node, the loop constructs the path from the node to the starting node, reverses the path and then adds the path to a list of paths which the function eventually returns.

 public List<List<Integer>> constructShortestPaths(List<List<Edge>> graph, int start) {